imshahidmahmood/s3-with-cloudfront/README.md

    - Sets up a CloudFront distribution and attaches it to the S3 bucket for content delivery.

 3. **Create IAM User**:
-   - Creates an IAM user named after the S3 bucket and attaches a policy granting full access to the bucket.
+   - Creates an IAM user named after the S3 bucket e.g: ${aws_s3_bucket_name}-user and attaches a policy granting full access to the bucket.

 4. **Create Access Keys**:
    - Generates access keys for the IAM user so that files can be uploaded to the S3 bucket through the CloudFront distribution.